mjhea0/awesome-fastapi/README.md

 - [FastAPI for Flask Users](https://amitness.com/posts/fastapi-vs-flask) - Learn FastAPI with a side-by-side code comparison to Flask.
 - [Getting started with GraphQL in Python with FastAPI and Ariadne](https://blog.yezz.me/blog/Getting-started-with-GraphQL-in-Python-with-FastAPI-and-Ariadne) - Generate a FullStack playground using FastAPI, GraphQL and Ariadne.
 - [Implementing FastAPI Services – Abstraction and Separation of Concerns](https://camillovisini.com/coding/abstracting-fastapi-services) - FastAPI application and service structure for a more maintainable codebase.
+- [How to Implement RBAC Authorization into a FastAPI Application](https://www.permit.io/blog/implement-authorization-in-fastapi) - A step-by-step guide to implementing RBAC and ABAC in FastAPI applications.
 - [Introducing FARM Stack - FastAPI, React, and MongoDB](https://www.mongodb.com/developer/languages/python/farm-stack-fastapi-react-mongodb/) - Getting started with a complete FastAPI web application stack.
 - [Multitenancy with FastAPI, SQLAlchemy and PostgreSQL](https://mergeboard.com/blog/6-multitenancy-fastapi-sqlalchemy-postgresql/) - Learn how to make FastAPI applications multi-tenant ready.
 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.